Sophia9156/blog/README.md

 # Blog

-This project is my practice to use Next.js SSR and to make Storybook Customized Components. <br />
+This project is for my practice to use Next.js SSR and to make Storybook Customized Components. <br />